What is a Candidate Value Proposition (CVP)?

 With More Candidates than Jobs, We’re in an Employer’s Market

 Unfortunately, many businesses are low balling salaries and treating prospects poorly because they can.
 People are desperate for jobs and they’ll do anything to get one.
 But many businesses can’t afford the same salaries as before and have the impression that they hold all the cards.

 However, think back to that candidate at the beginning of this post.

 He told me that, had he taken that job, he’d have spent all his spare time looking for another one.

-It will only be an employers’ market for so long, and eventually, these people who took your job out of desperation will start looking around.
+It’ll only be an employers’ market for so long, and eventually, people who took your job out of desperation will start looking around.
 When the market inevitably picks up, they’ll be looking swiftly for another role, like our candidate.

 That’s why it’s more important than ever for companies who want to hire the best employees, long term, to maximise their Candidate Value Proposition.

 Make it part of the process

 At Solutions Driven, we do this on behalf of organisations that are recruiting using the 6F Process Methodology.

 Keeping it simple, it’s kinda like a scorecard where we look at various factors that are important to candidates to ensure they’ll be the right fit and successful when they join your organisation.